SyncfusionExamples/How-to-hightlight-row-when-hovered-in-MAUI-DataGrid/README.md

 # How to hightlight row when hovered in .NET MAUI DataGrid?

-The [.NET MAUI DataGrid](https://www.syncfusion.com/maui-controls/maui-datagrid) currently does not support highlighting the row when hovered.
-However, we can implement a workaround to achieve this behavior.

-To achieve this behavior, we can utilize the [CellEntered](https://help.syncfusion.com/maui/datagrid/grid-events#cellentered-event) and [CellExited](https://help.syncfusion.com/maui/datagrid/grid-events#cellexited-event) events of the datagrid.
+We can utilize the [CellEntered](https://help.syncfusion.com/maui/datagrid/grid-events#cellentered-event) and [CellExited](https://help.syncfusion.com/maui/datagrid/grid-events#cellexited-event) events of the [.NET MAUI DataGrid](https://www.syncfusion.com/maui-controls/maui-datagrid) to hightlight the row when hovered.

 ##### C#

-In the 'CellEntered' event, we will pass the row index of the current row where the pointer has entered to set the background color of the row.
+In the `CellEntered` event, we will pass the row index of the current row where the pointer has entered to set the background color of the row.
 ```C#
 private void dataGrid_CellEntered(object sender, DataGridCellEnteredEventArgs e)
 {